At Viridor Limited ("We" or "Viridor") we are committed to protecting and respecting your privacy.

 All information you provide to us - whether on paper, verbally or electronically - is stored securely.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 We may use certain types of personal data collected to help us understand how we can focus on sending you information which is relevant to you or to your circumstances.
-For example whether you could benefit from having a water meter or a more manageable payment scheme.
-However, we do NOT make choices based solely on automated decision-making or profiling.
+However, we do not make choices based solely on automated decision-making or profiling.

 On occasions we may wish to tell you about products or services we feel would be of benefit or interest to you.
 These products or services may be provided by us or carefully selected third parties.
 We may need to share some of your personal data with others in order to do this.
 If you have agreed to receive marketing, products or services from another company and later decide you no longer want these, please contact that company directly to let them know.